Study & Intern in London

 This course is offered at no additional cost on programs six weeks or longer.
 There are several sections offered including: Honors, College of Liberal Arts, and Leadership Minor focused versions of the course.
 Here is a link to additional Global Identity Course Information for details on how to request registration, deadlines and grade basis.

-- English
+• English

-Global Perspectives
+• Global Perspectives

 Internships

 Over 1000 internship placements are available in almost any field.
 For internship applicants, second semester sophomore, junior, or senior status with a minimum 2.8 GPA is required.
 You will earn 3 summer or 6 semester credits through the internship combined with the Learning through Internships course.
 All students find out their internship placement about 2 weeks prior to departure.
-Students are required to submit additional application materials in order to apply for the internship.
+You are required to submit additional application materials in order to apply for the internship.
 These materials can be found under the Apply tab.
 Please note that internships are not open to Freshmen.

 Academic Credit

 All students participating in an internship will enroll in the Global Internship Program course and work 20 hours per week.
-The 6-credit internship will require additional projects, assignments and activities that make up the additional contact and work hours spent on the course.
+The 6-credit internship will require additional projects, assignments, and activities that make up the additional contact and work hours spent on the course.
 Students participating in the 6-credit internship are eligible for a 12 credit reduced course-load due to the time commitment required for the internship.
-Students have the option of participating in a 3-credit internship, but the preference is for students to complete the 6-credit internship.
+You have the option of participating in a 3-credit internship, but the preference is for students to complete the 6-credit internship.
 Students participating in the 3-credit option are not eligible for the 12-credit reduced course load.
 If you anticipate taking 12 credits, rather than 13 or more, the Learning Abroad Center recommends that you submit a “13 Credit Exemption Request” to your college advising office.
 This form can be found on the One Stop Student Services website.

 Applying for an Internship